devlaming/mgreml/README.md

                 --store-iter 5 \
                 --out ./tutorial/restricted_rhoG1_rhoE0
 ```
-causes two sets of `.pkl` files to be stored (i.e. a file for every 5 iterations of both the restricted and alternative model) and
+causes two sets of `.pkl` files to be stored (i.e. a file for every 5 iterations, for both the restricted and alternative model) and
 ```
 python ./mgreml --grm ./tutorial/data --pheno ./tutorial/pheno.txt \
                 --covar ./tutorial/covar.txt \